search icon

 Moderated vs unmoderated testing

-(2) Unmoderated Testing
+(2) Unmoderated testing

 Unmoderated testing is a usability testing method in which participants are left alone to complete tasks without input from an outside source.